Madhavi4/myRetail-REST-service/README.md

 ## Running the application locally

 Application can be run locally using one of below methods.
 Once up and running application can be accessed via [swagger api client](http://localhost:8080/swagger-ui.html).
+Below product ids can be used for initial testing as they are loaded to mongo by default on application startup.
+- 54498967
+- 76780149
+- 76593324

 ### Using Docker:

 Prerequisites: